On the normality of the concatenated Fibonacci constant: Declarations

+The author received partial financial support from Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo -- FAPESP, Brazil, through grant no.~2020/04475-7.

-\section{Use of generative AI and AI-assisted technologies}
+\subsection{Use of generative AI and AI-assisted technologies}

 The author benefited from the use of AI language models in the development of this work.
-Initially, Anthropic's Claude~4.6~Opus, via the Claude Code application, was used to translate and optimize legacy C code and bash scripts into Python~3, enabling highly efficient handling of arbitrarily large integers.
-During the theoretical development in Section~\ref{subsec:benfield-manes}, the same model was prompted to produce a counterexample, which, after mathematical refinement by the author, became Example~\ref{ex:counterexample}.
+Initially, Anthropic's Claude~4.6~Opus, via the Claude Code application, was used to translate and optimize legacy C code and bash scripts into Python~3, enabling highly efficient handling of large integers.
+During the theoretical development in Section~\ref{subsec:benfield-manes}, the same model was prompted to produce a counterexample, which after mathematical refinement by the author became Example~\ref{ex:counterexample}.

-During the preparation of the submitted version of the manuscript, Google's Gemini~3.1~Pro was used to verify the statistical methodology in Sections~\ref{sec:experiments} and \ref{sec:base2}.
-There it identified a covariance issue with overlapping blocks and suggested the use of Good's serial statistic, prompting a recalculation of the statistics without materially affecting the conclusions.
-Gemini~3.1~Pro was also used for minor copyediting to identify ungrammatical constructions and stylistic improvements.
+During the preparation of the submitted version of the manuscript, Google's Gemini~3.1~Pro identified a covariance issue with overlapping blocks in Sections~\ref{sec:experiments} and \ref{sec:base2} and suggested the use of Good's serial statistic, resulting in the recalculation of the statistics without materially affecting the conclusions.

 The AI models did not participate in the drafting of Sections~\ref{sec:intro}--\ref{sec:reduction}, the majority of Sections~\ref{sec:structural}--\ref{sec:base2}, and Section~\ref{sec:concluding}, or the selection of the bibliography.
 The author remains fully responsible for the conceptualization, methodology, data generation and analysis, writing, and rigorous verification of the submitted manuscript.